danzeph/airbnb-clone-project/README.md

 Team Roles
   1. Backend Developer - Builds and maintains server-side logic, APIs, and integrations.
-  2. Database Administrator - Design, manages and optimizes the database for perfomance and           reliability.
+  2. Database Administrator - Design, manages and optimizes the database for performance and           reliability.
   3. DevOps Engineer - Responsible for handling the project's deployment, monitoring, and scaling of backend services.
   4. QA Engineer -  Ensures that backend functionalities are thoroughly tested and meet quality standards.